enockabere/Python-Katas/README.md

 ## Running The Programs
 - fork/clone repository
 - install the Python language extension (and Python, obviously)
-- open folder (important!), open any md file inside that folder
+- open folder (important!), open run.py file inside that folder
-- create a python file and paste the py code in the md file opened
 - switch to debug "tab"(?) and click on the gearbox (with hint 'Configure of Fix 'launch.json'')
 - save the opened launch.json file (it's placed in .vscode subdirectory in the folder opened in step #2)
 - finally, click the green triangle or hit F5